Saxo review 2026: is it the best European broker for you?

 From a European investor's perspective, this matters for three reasons:

-• Geographic risk diversification - Swiss ownership reduces exposure to US-China geopolitical tensions
+- Geographic risk diversification - full Swiss ownership reduces exposure to US-China geopolitical tensions (the previous largest shareholder was China's Geely)

-• Operational continuity - Fournais remains at the helm, minimising disruption to strategy and culture
+- Operational continuity - Fournais stays involved as chairman, minimising disruption to strategy and culture, while Belfer leads day-to-day execution

 Financial transparency